nginx Proxy

 }

-Generally, developers only need to configure the server_name and root with actual values, and the other fields do not need to be configured.
+In general, the developer only needs to configure the server_name and root to the actual values; no other fields need to be configured.